stargazer/django-icetea/README.md

 ### Glossary

 ``Singular Request``: A request that refers to a single resource.
+Usually it is idenfified by the url.
+For example a GET/PUT/DELETE request on ``/resource/<id>/`` is a singular resource.

-``Plural Request``: A request that affects(retrieves or modifies) a group of resource instances (usually the instances that the client has the right to view), like plural GET, plural PUT, and plural DELETE.
+``Plural Request``: A request that affects(retrieves or modifies) a group of resource instances (usually the instances that the client has the right to view).
+It could be plural GET, plural PUT, or plural DELETE.

 ``Bulk Request``: Request with an array of data in its request body.
 It only makes sense for *POST* requests, and aims to create multiple instances in one request.
+For Bulk POST requests there is no recommended behavior or semantics, so we defined our own semantics, in order to make sure that the functionality is predictable and makes the most sense.
+More details can be seen in section [Bulk POST requests](https://github.com/stargazer/django-icetea#bulk-post-requests).

 ### Assumptions